zzzprojects/EntityFramework-Extensions/docs2/pages/getting-started/providers/efcore/efcore-devart-oracle-provider.md

 In EF Core, the DbContext has a virtual method called `OnConfiguring` which will get called internally by EF Core.

  - It will pass in an `optionsBuilder` instance which can be used to configure options for the `DbContext`.
- - The `optionsBuilder` has `UseMySql` method which expects a connection string as a parameter.
+ - The `optionsBuilder` has `UseOracle` method which expects a connection string as a parameter.

 ## Create Database